Matewan (film): Plot

-Lively tries to drive a wedge between Kenehan and the miners by convincing a young widow, Bridey Mae Tolliver, to falsely accuse Kenehan of sexual assault.
-Lively also plants a letter that makes Kenehan appear to be the infiltrator, leading the miners to plot to kill Kenehan.
-Danny overhears Hickey and Griggs talking about the scheme and is discovered and threatened by Hickey.
-That night, while preaching at the Freewill church, Danny relates a parable about Joseph that convinces the miners that they have been deceived by a false story, taking advantage of the now-inebriated detectives.
-Lively silently slips out of the back of the church while a miner runs to the camp to stop Few Clothes from killing Kenehan.
-Meanwhile, Sephus has made his way back to town and informed the others of Lively's betrayal, furiously burning down his restaurant.
-Lively flees town by swimming across the Tug Fork River.
+Lively tries to disgrace Kenehan by persuading a young widow, Bridey Mae Tolliver, to falsely accuse him of sexual assault.
+Lively also plants a letter that makes Kenehan appear to be the infiltrator, which leads the miners to plot to kill him.
+After overhearing Griggs and Hickey discuss the scheme to frame Kenehan, Danny is discovered and threatened by Hickey.
+That night, while preaching at the Freewill church, Danny relates a parable about Joseph that convinces the miners they have been deceived by a false story.
+The inebriated Griggs and Hickey are giggling in the church and not paying attention to what Danny is preaching.
+Lively, however, is paying attention and slips out the rear of the church, and temporarily flees town.
+Danny's friend Hillard Elkins runs to the camp to stop the killing of Kenehan.
+Meanwhile, the wounded Sephus makes his way back and informs the others of Lively's betrayal, and they burn down his restaurant.

-Later, while stealing coal from the mine, Danny and his friend Hillard Elkins are confronted by the detectives.
-Danny hides, while Elkins is tortured for information.
-He provides five names, and is killed by Griggs anyway.
-Lively reveals that the men he named died in a mine accident years before and muses that the death of a young boy will complicate things.
+Later, while stealing coal from the mine, Danny and Hillard encounter the agents.
+Danny hides, but Hillard is caught and tortured.
+Although he offers five names of confederates, he is murdered anyway because, as Lively reveals, the named men all died years earlier in a mine accident.
+Lively warns the agents that the death of a boy like Hillard will stir people up.
+The next day, an emotional funeral for Hillard is held at the camp.

-The situation between the Baldwin-Felts men and Chief Hatfield reaches a boiling point with the arrival of reinforcements with orders to carry out the evictions.
-The mayor tries to negotiate as Kenehan comes running to try to stop the fight.
-The sudden movement sets off a gunfight between the exposed mercenaries and the armed townspeople firing from barricades and rooftops.
-Hatfield shoots two men and survives the battle, but Kenehan is killed and the mayor is shot in the stomach.
-Griggs is brought down, while Hickey escapes to Elma Radnor's boarding house, where he is shot and killed by her.
-Seven Baldwin-Felts men and two townspeople are ultimately killed.
+The tension builds when Baldwin-Felts reinforcements arrive with orders to carry out the evictions.
+As the mayor makes one last attempt at negotiating, Kenehan comes running to try to stop the bloodshed.
+The sudden movement sets off a gunfight between the exposed Baldwins and the armed townspeople firing from barricades and rooftops.
+Chief Hatfield shoots two men and survives the battle, but Kenehan is killed and the mayor is shot in the stomach.
+Griggs is brought down, while Hickey escapes to Elma Radnor's boarding house, where she kills him with a shotgun.
+Seven Baldwin-Felts men and two townspeople are ultimately killed, along with Mayor Testerman, who dies from his wounds.

-Mayor Testerman later succumbs to his wounds and the mayor's wife eventually marries Chief Sid Hatfield.
-Hatfield is later gunned down in broad daylight on the steps of the McDowell County Courthouse in Welch, with Lively stepping up to deliver the coup de grâce.
-This event is the start of the Great Coalfield War.
+In the epilogue, the narrator explains that the mayor's wife married Chief Hatfield, who himself was shot and killed in broad daylight on the steps of the McDowell County Courthouse on August 1, 1921, with Lively delivering the coup de grâce.
+Hatfield's murder started the West Virginia Coal Wars.